ibm-cloud-docs/log-analysis/infrastructure/monitor_cfapp_logs.md

-## Configuring a CF app to forward logs to a custom LogDNA instance by using Syslog drains
+## Configuring a CF app to forward logs to a custom logging instance by using Syslog drains
 {: #monitor_cfapp_logs_drains}

 You can configure a Cloud Foundry (CF) application, running in the {{site.data.keyword.cloud_notm}} or outside the {{site.data.keyword.cloud_notm}}, to stream application logs to an instance of the the {{site.data.keyword.la_full_notm}} service.
 You can configure a secure connection or a TLS connection between the CF app and the logging instance.

 To send CF logs to a {{site.data.keyword.la_short}} instance, consider the following information:
-* In the {{site.data.keyword.la_short}} instance, you must provision a syslog port in the LogDNA instance where you want to forward logs.
+* In the {{site.data.keyword.la_short}} instance, you must provision a syslog port in the logging instance where you want to forward logs.
 * In CF, you must define a custom user-provided service (CUPS) instance to deliver the logging instance credentials to the CF app, and to trigger streaming of application logs to the syslog port that you enabled in your {{site.data.keyword.la_short}} instance.
 * In the *Platform Logs* {{site.data.keyword.la_short}} instance, you must configure an exclusion rule.